ericfortis/final-cut-pro-scene-detect/README.md

 ![](./README-example.png)

-## Motivation
+## Use Cases

+### Increasing the frame rate of an edited video

-I wanted to increase the frame rate of old videos using Final Cut’s Optical Flow (Machine Learning) interpolation and I faced two main problems.
-First, it messes up scene changes by adding a transition — even if they are bladed.
+Say you want to increase the frame rate of an old video.
+For instance, using Final Cut’s Optical Flow (Machine Learning) interpolation.
+You’ll face two main problems: First, it messes up scene changes by adding a transition — even if they are bladed.
 Second, it needs hundreds of gigabytes of disk space.